HokieGeek/expresscard-breakout/README.md

  #  | Name | Function
 --- | ---- | --------
  1  |  GND | Ground pin closest to the USB pins
- 9  | 1.5v | Not sure what I would use these for, but nice to have access to it 10  | 1.5v |
+ 9  | 1.5v | Not sure what I would use these for, but nice to have access to them 10  | 1.5v |
-14  | 3.3v | My bread and butter, I guess...
-I wonder if I want to include a booster circuit for 5v?
+14  | 3.3v | Again, not sure if I should break out both of these...
 15  | 3.3v |
 20  |  GND | These next three are closest to the PCI Express pins 23  |  GND |